Wondering what the deal is with this dry brine business you’ve been hearing about lately? This one’s for you.

 What went into this particular dry brine mix?

 I ended up experimenting a bit and using fresh garlic instead of garlic powder which I was planning to use in the seasoning mix.
 It turned out pretty well, but using powder would have definitely made for a crispier skin.
+It definitely turned out like more of a ‘paste’ than a rub, but it dried up pretty well in the fridge and tasted like heaven.

 The dry brine mixture I used here was: